fenok/react-router-typesafe-routes/README.md

 For types that are assignable to `string`, `number`, `boolean`, or `date` (ignoring `undefined`), the corresponding parser hint is used.

+All built-in helpers catch parsing and validation errors and replace them with `undefined`.
+This behavior can be altered with the following modifiers:

+-   `.default()` - accepts a default value that is used instead of an absent/invalid param;
+-   `.defined()` - specifies that an error is thrown in case of an absent/invalid param.
+For invalid params, the original error is used.

 ### `hashValues()`

 The `hashValues()` helper types the hash part of the URL.
 See [Typing: Hash](#hash).